How will we shape the knowledge that will shape the future?

 Open Publishing Fest celebrates communities developing open creative, scholarly, technological, and civic publishing projects.
 Together, we find new ground to share our ideas.

 This is at once a collaborative and distributed event.
-Sessions are hosted by individuals and organizations around the world as panel discussions, fireside chats, demonstrations, and performances.
-We connect those points to bring them in conversation with one another and map out what’s next.
+Sessions are hosted by individuals and organizations around the world as panel discussions, fireside chats, demonstrations, workshops, and performances etc.

 Feel free to propose an event for inclusion using the proposal form.